34 Regression

 de Carvalho et al. (2020) studied obstructive sleep apnoea (OSA) in adults with Down Syndrome.

-Sixty adults underwent a sleep study and had various information recorded.
+Sixty adults participated in a sleep study and had information recorded.

 The response variable is OSA severity: the average number of episodes of sleep disruption (according to specific criteria) per hour of sleep (called the Respiratory Event Index, REI).